Oil and gas development

 We have a duty to determine any planning application submitted us.
 Any individual or party can apply to us for any activity that will need planning permission.
 Each application is determined on its own merits, taking into consideration all relevant plans and policies in both the National Planning Policy Framework (NPPF) and local plan.

 Certain applications for planning permission may be subject to further scrutiny and decision-making.
 This is done through the application of Environmental Impact Assessment, as required by the Town and Country Planning (Environmental Impact Assessment) Regulations 2017.

 Planning is just one of a multiple consenting process in relation to this activity, administered by a range of organisations.
-In the first instance please refer to the government guidance on the planning for mineral extraction in plan making and the application process.
+In the first instance please refer to the government guidance on minerals, giving guidance on the planning for mineral extraction in plan making and the application process.